makerdao/community/governance/votes/LDR_Example - Executive Vote - July 12, 2023.md

 ### Deploy New Flapper

-As per this [forum post](https://forum.makerdao.com/t/project-andromeda-full-deployment/21278), which was approved by this [poll](https://forum.makerdao.com/t/introduction-of-smart-burn-engine-and-initial-parameters/21201) a new version of the Flapper will be deployed utilizing a Uniswap v2 pool and changes to Maker parameters below, if this executive proposal passes.
+As per this [forum post](https://forum.makerdao.com/t/project-andromeda-full-deployment/21278), which was approved by this [poll](https://forum.makerdao.com/t/introduction-of-smart-burn-engine-and-initial-parameters/21201)a new version of the Flapper will be deployed utilizing a Uniswap v2 pool and changes to Maker parameters below, if this executive proposal passes.

 - Deprecate MCD_FLAP and remove MCD_FLAP from chainlog
 - Deploy FlapperUniV2